 - Students do not need to disclose a diagnosis.

 - Students do not need to seek accommodations directly from faculty or teaching assistants.

 Humber’s College's Test Centre LRC2141 is now responsible for administering all testing (including accessibility-related accommodations) written outside of the classroom.

-- Complete a Test/Exam Notification Form at the Test Centre (LRC 2141) or at the Faculty Support Officer’s desk at least two weeks in advance.
+- Complete a Test/Exam Notification Form (insert link to fillable form here) at the Test Centre (LRC 2141) or at the Faculty Support Officer’s desk at least two weeks in advance.